Azerbaijani football league system

 The Azerbaijani football league system is a series of partially unconnected leagues for Azerbaijani football clubs.
 Unlike in many other nations, Azerbaijan runs separate concurrent leagues for professional football and amateur football, with no regular promotion or relegation between the professional and amateur leagues.

 As of May 2025, Qarabağ are the current record holders with 12 titles.

 Current system

 Professional football

 The current system has been in place since the creation of the Azerbaijan Premier League at the start of the 2001–02 season.
-For each division, its official name, sponsored name and number of clubs is given:
+For each division, its official name, sponsored name, and number of clubs are given: